 Boards have the flexibility to determine the length of time an ABAWD employed at least 20 hours per week participates in job search or other activities set forth in the employment plan.
 However, the weekly SNAP E&T participation hours and the 20 hours of employment must total 30 hours.

-If an employed ABAWD later decides not to participate, Boards must ensure that Workforce Solutions Office staff does not initiate a sanction request but immediately closes out all services, support services, and the SNAP E&T Program Detail in TWIST.
+If an employed ABAWD later decides not to participate, Boards must ensure that Workforce Solutions Office staff does not initiate a sanction request but immediately closes out all services, support services, and the SNAP E&T application.

 B-106.f: Exempt SNAP Recipients Who Voluntarily Participate in SNAP E&T